rrpff/shakespeare/README.md

     {
       "sectionNumber": 1,
       "chapterNumber": 1,
+      "//2": "description can be null",
-      "description": "DUKE ORSINO's palace.", // can be null "paragraphs": [
+      "description": "DUKE ORSINO's palace.",
+      "paragraphs": [
         {
           "number": 1,
           "lines": [
             "[Enter DUKE ORSINO, CURIO, and other Lords; Musicians attending]" ],
-          "type": "STAGE_DIRECTION", // can be "STAGE_DIRECTION" or "DIALOGUE"
+          "//3": "type can be 'STAGE_DIRECTION' or 'DIALOGUE'. will be null for the former", "type": "STAGE_DIRECTION",
-          "speaker": null // will be null when "STAGE_DIRECTION" },
+          "speaker": null
+        },
         {
           "number": 2,